sharkbound/PythonTwitchBotFramework/README.md

 if you would like to send a few dollars my way you can do so here: [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9ZVUE7CR24738)

+this bot us also on PYPI: https://pypi.org/project/PythonTwitchBotFramework/

+install from pip: `pip install PythonTwitchBotFramework`
 # PythonTwitchBotFramework
 working twitchbot framework made in python 3.6+